PeterNaydenov/dt-shape/README.md

      // Build data according dataShape.
 Result will be in DT format. let resultDT = shape ( dt , dataShape )

-     // If want it back as a standard object: let result = shape ( dt, dataShape ).build()
+     // If want it back as a standard javascript object: let result = shape ( dt, dataShape ).build()

 ```